A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 White Carnation (former official drink of the Belmont Stakes)

-The White Carnation (vodka, peach schnapps, and orange juice) was the official drink of the Belmont Stakes until 1997 or 1998, when it was replaced by the Belmont Breeze.
+The White Carnation (vodka, peach schnapps, and orange juice) was the official drink of the Belmont Stakes from the 1980s until 1997, when it was replaced by the Belmont Breeze.
 The carnation is the official flower of the Belmont Stakes, the third leg of racing’s triple crown that takes place each June in Belmont Park.

 New York (NY) Times